 Our role is not to decide who is right or wrong but to help the parties resolve the complaint.

 Complaints about discrimination, sexual harassment, vilification, victimisation, and reprisals for public interest disclosures can be made against the individual person responsible for their behaviour, as well as their employer if the behaviour was work-related.
 This is called vicarious liability.

 Complaints about human rights can be made about acts or decisions made by public entities on or after 1 January 2020.
 Public entities include Queensland government departments, local councils, and organisations providing services to the public on the government’s behalf.
 Public entities also include employees of public entities when engaged in work .

 When a complaint has been accepted and we have notified the complainant and the respondent, both parties may be directed to attend a compulsory conciliation conference on a specific date.
 The conference will generally be held around four to six weeks after the notification that the complaint has been accepted.

 The conciliator might also decide the complaint is suitable for early resolution.
 This is where the conciliator speaks with the parties separately to try to resolve it rather than organising a conference.

 If a complaint has been made about you (that is, you are a respondent), you have the option of:

 - requesting an earlier conciliation conference than the date set; and/or

-It is not compulsory to provide a written response.
+It is not compulsory for respondents to provide a written response to a complaint made against them.
 However, a written response can sometimes help resolve complaints by providing an explanation that satisfies the complainant.
 If this is the case, a conciliation conference may no longer be necessary for the complaint to be resolved.

 If you decide to provide a written response: